NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 0.3                  Complete shielding with large buildings immediately adjacent
 ===================  =========================================================================

-The terrain surrounding the building is assumed to be suburban.
+The terrain surrounding the building can be entered as ``Site/SiteType``; if not provided, it is assumed to be suburban.

 Weather File
 ~~~~~~~~~~~~